aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Taheri_ECCV_2020,
-    author = "Taheri, Omid and Ghorbani, Nima and Black, Michael J. and Tzionas, Dimitrios", title = "GRAB}: A Dataset of Whole-Body Human Grasping of Objects", booktitle = "ECCV",
+    author = "Taheri, Omid and Ghorbani, Nima and Black, Michael J. and Tzionas, Dimitrios", title = "{GRAB}: A Dataset of Whole-Body Human Grasping of Objects", booktitle = "ECCV",
     year = "2020"
 }